EDR: A Practical Guide

 Common failure modes

-• Coverage gaps: laptops protected, but key servers (or high-value endpoints) are excluded “temporarily” forever.
+- Coverage gaps: laptops protected, but key servers (or high-value endpoints) are excluded "temporarily" forever.
+Every unprotected endpoint is a blind spot that attackers can use to move laterally.

-• No containment authority: nobody is authorized to isolate a host or disable a user at 2AM.
+- No containment authority: nobody is authorized to isolate a host or disable a user at 2AM.
+If the person who can approve containment is asleep and can't be reached, the attacker has hours of unimpeded access.

-• Noise overload: too many low-signal alerts leads to “alert fatigue” and missed real incidents.
+- Noise overload: too many low-signal alerts leads to "alert fatigue" and missed real incidents.
+EDR platforms generate a lot of telemetry; without tuning, the noise drowns out the signal.

-• EDR in a silo: no linkage to identity/email logs, so investigations stall at “we saw something” without root cause.
+- EDR in a silo: no linkage to identity/email logs, so investigations stall at "we saw something" without root cause.
+An EDR alert about a suspicious PowerShell command is useful; knowing which user account triggered it and whether it correlates with a phishing email is actionable.

 Implementation approach